 A nonprofit policy center dedicated to improving the health of low-income Americans.

-Since 1995, the Center for Health Care Strategies (CHCS) has partnered with nearly every state in the country to promote innovations in publicly financed health care, especially for individuals with complex, high-cost needs.
-Its work brings together state and federal agencies, health plans, providers, and consumer groups to advance models of organizing, financing, and delivering health care services.
+Since 1995, the Center for Health Care Strategies (CHCS) has partnered with every state in the country to promote innovations in publicly financed health care, especially for individuals with complex, high-cost needs.
+Its work brings together state and federal agencies, health plans, providers, and community-based organizations to advance models of organizing, financing, and delivering health care services.
 In so doing, it has developed both a birds-eye view and a ground-level feel for the nation’s health care delivery system for low-income Americans and a unique perspective on how to generate systems-level change within Medicaid and across public and private payers.

-As a nonpartisan organization, CHCS regularly facilitates problem-solving exchanges and peer learning among a diverse range of health care stakeholders to improve access, integrate fragmented services, reduce avoidable expenditures, and link payment with quality.
+As a nonpartisan organization, CHCS facilitates problem-solving exchanges and peer learning among a diverse range of health care stakeholders to improve access, integrate fragmented services, reduce avoidable expenditures, and link payment with quality.
 CHCS’ technical assistance and training activities, supported primarily by philanthropic and federal funding, are organized under three core priorities: